Gloup

 Note: Gloup is common in Scottish placenames referring to a sea jet.

-Gloup is a village in the far north of the island of Yell in the Shetland Islands.
+Gloup (/scz/ GLOOP) is a village in the far north of the island of Yell in the Shetland Islands.
 It lends its name to nearby island of Gloup Holm.

 Gloup Holm derives its name from the village of Gloup and Gloup Voe on the "mainland" of Yell.
 These names derive from the Old Norse for a ravine.